- Davao Travel Requirements and Guidelines | COVID-19 New Normal

 Travelers who want to experience Davao’s natural attractions and tourist spots can now do so as long as they comply with the local government’s guidelines to prevent the spread of COVID-19.

-Tourists are still not allowed in Davao City, but those who want to explore other areas are allowed, as long as they follow the requirements of their destination’s local government unit.
-These include a negative RT-PCR test result taken within 72 hours prior to arrival in Davao and a valid Safe Davao QR code from profiles.safe-davao.com.
+Those who want to explore the rest of Davao Province are allowed, as long as they follow the requirements of their destination’s local government unit.
+These include a negative RT-PCR test result taken within 72 hours prior to arrival in Davao, a valid Safe Davao QR code from profiles.safe-davao.com, pre-booking at DOT-accredited hotels and resorts in Davao, and registration with staysafe.ph.

-The most convenient way to get to Davao is via a flight to Francisco Bangoy International Airport, more commonly known as Davao International Airport.
+The most convenient way to get to here is via a flight to Davao's Francisco Bangoy International Airport, more commonly known as Davao International Airport.
+You can also fly from different airports in the country to get here.
+Some of the most common routes are a Manila to Davao flight, Cebu to Davao flight, and Cagayan to Davao flight.

-Here are the requirements that you need to prepare before going to Davao:
+Here are the requirements that you need to prepare before going to Davao Province:

 A valid Safe Davao QR Code